-In another bowl mix together the melted butter, buttermilk, oil, and egg yolks.
+In another bowl mix together the sugar, vanilla, melted butter, buttermilk, oil, and all six egg yolks.
 Set aside.

-Using a food processor or mixer, whip the egg whites until stiff peaks are formed, set aside.
+Using a food processor or mixer, whip the egg whites (from the 3 separated eggs) until stiff peaks are formed, set aside.

 Beat the flour mixture and buttermilk mixture together until combined and smooth.

 Gently fold in the egg whites until combined.

 Separate evenly into the prepared cake pans and bake for 25-30 minutes or until golden brown and a cake tester comes out clean.

 Let the cakes rest in the pans for 5-10 minutes before gently turning them onto a cooling rack to cool completely.

 Melt the butter and chocolate chips in a small pan on over a low heat stirring gently until melted.